openaire/openaire-catalogue-docs/docs/publications.md

 # How to cite

 Open Science services are open and transparent and survive thanks to your active support and to the visibility and reward they gather.
-If you use one of the [OpenAIRE Research Graph dumps](https://zenodo.org/record/6616871) for your research, please provide a proper citation following the recommendation that you find on the dump's Zenodo page.
+If you use one of the [OpenAIRE Graph dumps](https://zenodo.org/record/6616871) for your research, please provide a proper citation following the recommendation that you find on the dump's Zenodo page.

 ## Relevant research products